apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 title: "3.
 Execute your first query"
 ---

 The most common GraphQL operation is the **query**, which requests data from your graph in a structure that conforms to your server's schema.
-If you return to [the Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fapollo-fullstack-tutorial.herokuapp.com)  for your server, you can see available queries in the Schema Reference tab you opened earlier.
+If you return to [the Sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fapollo-fullstack-tutorial.herokuapp.com)  for your server, you can see available queries in the Schema Reference tab you opened earlier.

 Scroll down to the `launches` query to get details about it: